 They provide confidential support, information and guidance to families and professionals.
 Their professionally trained bereavement support workers are available to take calls 9am-5pm Monday-Friday.
 Tel: 0800 02 888 40

 The Child Bereavement Network

-Type your postcode or nearest town into the search box in the link below to find details of your local organisations that support bereaved children, whatever the cause of death.
+Type your postcode or nearest town into the search box to find details of your local organisations that support bereaved children, whatever the cause of death.
 Families can refer themselves directly to these free services, and other children’s professionals (teachers, GPs etc) can get information, guidance and support too.

 Inquests about the death of a child

 Leaflets produced by The Compassionate Friends for after a child has died.

 Information about what to do after a death